-Lunch with the Principal: Once a month, two students from every class will be randomly selected to eat lunch with the principal.
+Lunch with the Principal: Once a month, students from every 2nd & 6th grade class are selected to eat lunch with the principal.

-Birthday Books: In our on-going efforts to provide opportunities to read each student will receive a book from the Principal on their birthday!
+Birthday Books: In our on-going efforts to provide opportunities to read each student will receive a book from the Principal and PTA on their birthday!